 - There is potential for the staple lines along the side of the stomach or small intestine to leak or bleed.

-- Patients can still get stomach ulcers after gastric bypass, these ulcers may not heal if you are smoking.
+- Patients can still get stomach ulcers after a Roux-en-Y gastric bypass, and these ulcers may not heal if you are smoking.
 Therefore, smoking cessation is a must before weight loss surgery.

 All surgical weight loss techniques involve restricting stomach capacity.
 Because human beings have a primal drive to eat when we feel hunger, it is very difficult to force ourselves to stop eating before our stomachs are full and satisfied.
 This is why most diet plans are unsuccessful.
 They require people to attempt to overcome a basic human instinct.

 However, by significantly reducing the size of the functional stomach, surgical weight loss allows a person to feel full and satisfied after eating a very small amount of food.
 In fact, it effectively prevents a person from overeating, because that very small amount of food is all that the stomach will hold.

 In addition to restricting the stomach, Gastric Bypass Surgery also reduces the amount of calories that can be absorbed into the body by reducing the amount of small intestine that is used by the digestive tract.

 In the process of digestion, the job of the stomach is both to hold food as it is eaten and also to break it down into a useable form.
 Once the food has been processed in the stomach, it enters the small intestine, where the calories and nutrients are absorbed into the bloodstream.
 Roux-en-Y Gastric Bypass leaves the uppermost section of the small intestine out of the digestive tract, thereby shortening the absorption process.
 The body has less capacity to extract calories from the food as it is being digested, which prevents the absorption and storage of excess calories as fat.